1377zy/Car_Exchange_Module/DEPLOYMENT_CHECKLIST.md

 ### Cloud Deployment - Render.com

-- [ ] Run `node deploy-to-render.js` to prepare for deployment
+- [ ] Update render.yaml file with both backend API and frontend configurations
 - [ ] Push code to GitHub
-- [ ] Create a new Web Service on Render.com
+- [ ] Create a new Web Service on Render.com for the backend API
 - [ ] Connect GitHub repository
-- [ ] Configure build and start commands
+- [ ] Use the render.yaml configuration for automatic setup
+- [ ] Create a new Static Site on Render.com for the frontend
-- [ ] Add environment variables
+- [ ] Connect the same GitHub repository
+- [ ] Set the build command to `cd client && npm install && npm run build`
-- [ ] Deploy the application
+- [ ] Set the publish directory to `client/build`
 - [ ] Verify deployment was successful
+- [ ] Test API endpoints and frontend functionality

 ### Cloud Deployment - Railway.app